bright/new-www/content/blog/retrieval-augmented-generation-rag-in-machine-learning-explained.md

 This amounts to 150,000 tokens for the context alone.
 By adding the prompt query and the machine learning model's answer, the total will be even higher.
 Even if sending such a prompt were possible, it would simply be a waste of resources and money.
 We don’t need the entire context of the book to answer our queries.

 **It seems obvious that we need to divide our book into chunks,** and for the context of the prompt, attach only those chunks that are relevant to our question.
 Dividing the text into chunks is a simple task, **but how do we determine which parts are necessary to get the answer to our query?**

+Here, the technique of representing text as numerical vectors, known as embeddings, comes to the rescue.
+There is another blog post where you can learn more details about how this technique works.